KQM-git/TCL/docs/characters/cryo/ganyu.md

 * **Frostflake Bloom** will damage enemies within a cylinder regardless of distance from the **Frostflake Arrow** on the same frame.
 * Ganyu's Charged Attacks snapshot on release, including the bloom.
 * Ganyu cannot perform the "ARCC" aimed shot animation cancel without Constellation 6.
+* Fully Charged Frostflake Arrows have an Airspeed Velocity of approximately 55 m/s.

 </TabItem>